Updated: April 2021

-Can Vaping Set Off Regular Smoke Alarms?
+Can Vaping Set Off Smoke Alarms?

 According to Alan Morgan from St Davids Fire, even a bit of cigarette smoke shouldn’t set off modern fire alarms, which have been designed to avoid false alarms.

-(And in fact, if you’re a bit absent minded like me, it might be worth keeping your e-cig out of easy reach when on a plane!)
+(If you’re a bit absent minded like me, it might be worth keeping your e-cig out of easy reach when on a plane!)

 Which types of fire alarm are vulnerable to vapour?

 There are different kinds of fire alarms.
 Vapour is more likely to set off some of these alarms than others.

 Ionisation alarms: Sensitive to small particles of smoke.
 They utilise two electrically charged radioactive plates.
 When smoke particles enter the fire alarm they disrupt the electricity between the plates, setting off the alarm.
 This was the type used in our experiment!

 Optical alarms: Optical alarms work by beaming infrared light.
 When smoke particles enter the smoke alarm, the particles cause the infrared light to be scattered onto a light detector which triggers the alarm.